As I walked into the Bull’s, I realised immediately that this was not Robin, Pete, and Rick. I’m quick like that.

 Some bands you see and you think, ‘Yeah, they are really good players.’
 Others you see, you think that and then, you feel something more.
 That’s what ‘The Blues’ is, it’s a feeling and these guys have it.
 Oh yes, they surely do.
 For me, the biggest surprise of the weekend and one of the best bands I’ve seen in a while.
 Go see them!

 Saw these guys live a few months back and they were superb.
 A cross between Hendrix and Robert Cray. will definitely be looking out for when they are playing live again.
-If you like the blues with balls then check out The after Hours Blues band.
+If you like the blues with balls then check them out

 Just a quick email to say thank you very much for a refreshingly original blues experience last night – I saw you at your gig in Burnley quite by accident as it turned out but I was so glad I did – I was stood for a short while with my back against the wall to your right, next to a seated elderly man – I was wrapped in a fleece to hide my suit because I was advised that a solicitor would not be a usual patron there at that time of night!
 Loved your expressive music and I will be buying your album – have you got an agent?
 If so, they need to step up your bookings for you!